lorin/systems-reading/README.md

 contexts; these contrived problems do little do sitrub student's view of mathematics as a school-only activity.

-More often, problems areose because the complexity and uniqueness of each building precluded the simple application of easablished procedures.
+More often, problems arose because the complexity and uniqueness of each building precluded the simple application of easablished procedures.

 Engineering theory and methods had to be adapted to each new project in ways